-Three years ago, scientists working on amyotrophic lateral sclerosis (ALS, also known as Lou Gehrig’s disease) wanted to explain why new medications were ineffective in clinical tests (meaning those performed on humans), while earlier published research on mice gave promising results.
+In 2015, scientists working on amyotrophic lateral sclerosis (ALS, also known as Lou Gehrig’s disease) wanted to explain why new medications were ineffective in clinical tests (meaning those performed on humans), while earlier published research on mice gave promising results.
 They started by repeating all the experiments on rodents, precisely as they had been described in the original publications, and it turned out that in these repeated experiments, none of the medications worked.

 The problem of lack of replicability in scientific research came to be known as the replication crisis.
 It sounds a bit like something out of Lem, but it’s really just that many results can’t be replicated – not only in medical research, but also in psychology, systems biology, and many other fields.
 This is quite significant.
 For example, huge funds are designated for developing new drugs, but if even an experiment on mice can’t be replicated, how can we expect them to work on humans?

 Ignorance of statistics is the first cause of the replication crisis.
 The second problem is more difficult, as it’s systemic: publication bias.
 It’s easier to publish something interesting and positive (‘Hake tea cures cancer!’) than something boring (‘Hake tea, like millions of other substances, doesn’t cure anything, it just smells bad’).
 Negative experimental results rarely make it into scientific journals.